 David Walker was the inaugural BHP Chair of Australian Studies at Peking University (2013-2016).
-His extensive writing on Australian representations of Asia includes Stranded Nation: White Australia in an Asian Region (UWA Publishing 2019).
-This is a companion to Anxious Nation: Australia and the Rise of Asia, 1850 to 1939 (UQP, 1999) which was translated into Chinese and Hindi.
-He is the co-editor with Agnieszka Sobocinska of Australia’s Asia: From Yellow Peril to Asian Century (UWA Publishing, 2012).
+He has written extensively.
+Apart from Stranded Nation: White Australia in an Asian Region (UWA Publishing 2019) and Anxious Nation: Australia and the Rise of Asia, 1850 to 1939 (UQP 1999), he is the co-editor with Agnieszka Sobocinska of Australia’s Asia: From Yellow Peril to Asian Century (UWA Publishing, 2012).
 His Asia-related essays have appeared as Encountering Turbulence: Asia in the Australian Imaginary (Readworthy, 2013).
 In a different vein he has written a ‘personal history’, Not Dark Yet (Giramondo, 2011) exploring family, memory and his experience of becoming ‘legally blind’.
-A Chinese translation (光明行) was published in 2014.
+A Chinese translation (光明行) by Li Yao was published in 2014.
 David Walker is an Alfred Deakin Professor, Deakin University and an Honorary Professorial Fellow at the Asia Institute, University of Melbourne.
 He is a Fellow of the Academy of the Social Sciences in Australia and the Australian Academy of the Humanities.
 He received an AM in 2018.

 Professor Stephen FitzGerald AO (opens in a new window)